Evidence Aggregation for Treatment Choice: Introduction

-where $\bm{w}=(w_1, \dots, w_K)'$ is a vector of weights assigned to each estimate in the pool of studies, which does not depend on the data.
-Assuming a Gaussian sampling distribution for $(\hat{\tau}_1, \dots, \hat{\tau}_K)$ with known variances and imposing certain symmetry and invariance conditions on the parameter space for $(\tau_0, \tau_1, \dots, \tau_K)$, we derive the aggregation weights $\bm{w}_{\text{minimax}}$ leading to a minimax-regret treatment choice rule.
+Assuming a Gaussian sampling distribution for $(\hat{\tau}_1, \dots, \hat{\tau}_K)$ with known variances and imposing certain symmetry and invariance conditions on the parameter space for $(\tau_0, \tau_1, \dots, \tau_K)$, we derive the aggregation weights $\bm{w}_{\text{minimax}}$ leading to a minimax-regret treatment choice rule among the non-randomized rules.
 Analytical characterization and computation of the exact minimax regret rule often become challenging in the context of statistical treatment choice.
 Our approach to the planner's minimax regret aggregation rule, in contrast, overcomes these challenges by showing that some mild restrictions on the parameter space and the class of decision rules deliver analytically and computationally tractable minimax regret rules.

 We assert that the perspective and tools of statistical decision theory are particularly appealing in the meta-analysis setting for the following reasons.
 First, if each study in the pool reports a consistent estimate using a sample of moderate to large size (e.g., the difference-in-means estimator for the average treatment effect) then, by its asymptotic normality, it is plausible to assume that $\hat{\tau}_k$ follows a Gaussian distribution centered at $\tau_k$.
 Hence, the standard and well-studied framework of Gaussian experiments fits well to the current meta-analysis setting.
 Second, it is common for the meta-sample to consist of only a small number of studies.
 In such instances, asymptotic analysis with $K \to \infty$ can be misleading, and deriving finite-$K$ optimal procedures, which statistical decision theory is particularly suitable for, is desirable.